snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/cli/index.md

 This command scans all files under `./data-products` and validates them using the BDP console.
 It checks:

 1. Whether each file is in a valid format (YAML/JSON) with correctly formatted fields
-2. Whether all source app references in the data product files are valid
+2. Whether all source application references in the data product files are valid
 3. Whether event specification rules are compatible with their schemas

 If validation fails, the command displays the errors in the console and exits with status code 1.

-### Publishing data products, event specifications and source apps
+### Publishing data products, event specifications and source applications

 ```bash
 ./snowplow-cli dp publish